-Net interest expense increased by \$0.3 to \$9.0 in the third quarter of 2024.
+Net interest expense decreased by \$0.8 to \$7.4 in the first quarter of 2025.
 The prior year period interest expense benefited \$1.8 from a recognized gain on an interest rate swap agreement.
-Excluding the impact of the interest rate swap agreement, net interest expense was lower by \$1.5M due to carrying a lower debt balance throughout the period and lower interest rates.
-Average net debt decreased to \$447.2 during the third quarter of 2024 compared with \$510.8 during the third quarter of 2023.
-The reduction in average net debt is due to the paying down of debt incurred from the prior year acquisitions.
-Year-to-date net interest expense totaled \$25.7, an increase of \$3.1 year over year, due to carrying higher debt throughout the period and the write-off of \$0.5 unamortized debt issuance costs as part of our debt refinancing in Q2.
-Average net debt for the year-to-date period increased to \$464.6 compared with \$455.9 during the prior-year period.
-The increase in the year-to-date average net debt balance is due to carrying a higher debt balance throughout the period as a result of borrowings related to the Schultes and i3 acquisitions during the first half of 2023.
+Excluding the impact of the interest rate swap agreement, interest expense was lower by \$2.6 due to carrying a lower debt balance throughout the period and lower average interest rates.
+Average net debt decreased to \$402.6 during the first quarter of 2025 compared with \$448.9 during the first quarter of 2024.
+The reduction in average net debt is due to the paying down of debt incurred from prior year acquisitions.

-The provision for income taxes for the third quarter of 2024 was 14.2% of pretax income compared to 30.5% for the prior-year third quarter.
-The year-to-date provision was 20.3% and 23.8% of pretax income for 2024 and 2023, respectively.
+The provision for income taxes for the first quarter of 2025 was 23.5% of pretax income compared to 23.2% for the prior-year first quarter.
 These effective rates fluctuate relative to the levels of income and different tax rates in effect among the countries in which we sell our products.
-The change in the comparable prior-year quarter and year-to-date is primarily due to an overall increase in discrete tax benefits driven by the officer transition in July 2024.

-On December 20, 2022, the OECD published Pillar Two guidance on safe harbors and penalty relief (the "Safe Harbor Guidance").
-The Safe Harbor Guidance includes a Transitional Country-by-Country Report ("CbCR") Safe Harbor, which would deem a MNE's top-up tax for a jurisdiction to be zero and would allow the MNE to avoid undertaking detailed GloBE calculations in respect of that jurisdiction during the Transition Period if it can demonstrate one of the three transitional tests.
+On December 20, 2022, the Organisation for Economic Co-operation and Development ("OECD") published Pillar Two guidance on safe harbors and penalty relief (the "Safe Harbor Guidance").
+The Safe Harbor Guidance includes a Transitional Country-by-Country Report ("CbCR") Safe Harbor, which would deem a multinational enterprise's ("MNE's") top-up tax for a jurisdiction to be zero and would allow the MNE to avoid undertaking detailed Global Anti-Base Erosion ("GloBE") calculations in respect of that jurisdiction during the Transition Period if it can demonstrate one of the three transitional tests.

-The company continues to evaluate the impact of Pillar Two and application of safe harbors.
-The company does not expect it to have a material impact in 2024 to its effective tax rate.
+The company is continuing to evaluate the impact of Pillar Two legislation and the availability of transitional safe harbors.
+Based on its current assessment, the Company does not expect the implementation of Pillar Two to have a material impact on its consolidated effective tax rate for 2025.
+However, the Company will continue to monitor legislation developments and refine its analysis as additional guidance becomes available.